-- 1. Path: Main Menu > 2=Setup Menu > 1=Locations & Time > 2=Date & Time.
-If you only need to make adjustments for Daylight Saving, there is a quick and easy automatic process outlined in the Qwik Daylight Saving Time section on page 27. - Date and time information from the mount will display.
+Path: Main Menu > 2=Setup Menu > 1=Locations & Time > 2=Date &Time.
+If you only need to make adjustments for Daylight Saving, there is a quick and easy automatic process outlined in the Qwik Daylight Saving Time section on page 31.

+2. Date and time information from the mount will display.
 Consider setting your time to UTC (GMT).
-Refer to "Setting Keypad to UTC (aka GMT)" on page 28.
+Refer to page 32.

 Press the +/- button to modify the information.
 An information screen will display regarding time zones and Daylight Saving abbreviations.
+Make sure you note the definitions and abbreviations.
 Press ENT to proceed.

-3. You MUST enter time in 24 hour format.
+You MUST enter time in 24 hour format.
 If you make a mistake while entering the data, use the <PREV and NEXT> keys to move back and fix it.
 Watch your entry carefully to be sure that all intended numbers are entered.

 Please note: Incorrect time settings are a common operator error, particularly when setting up in the evening.
+You

-You MUST enter the time in 24 hour format!
-Use the correct local time AND be sure you have the correct daylight savings setting.
+MUST enter the time in 24 hour format!
+Use the correct local time AND be sure you have the correct time zone and daylight savings setting.
+Time zone is always standard time and does not change with daylight savings.
+Daylight savings adjusts the time zone's value by one hour to create the net UTC offset, but it doesn't change the actual time zone.

-4. Set Time Zone (abbreviated TZ).
-Use your actual time zone setting.
-Do NOT try to fake the keypad out by adjusting for Daylight Saving time.
+4. Set Time Zone (TZ).
+Use your actual time zone setting as described above.
+Do NOT try to fool the keypad by adjusting for Daylight Saving time.
 Enter E or W to indicate on which side of the Prime Meridian you are located.
 Enter the time zone in the first two number fields using a leading zero, if appropriate.
 The minutes fields are for 1/2 and 1/4 hour time zones as found in parts of Australia, the Pacific and Asia.
-Time zone information is used to calculate the zenith and LST of the object that you are viewing.
 Unless you live in one of those areas, the minutes value should be 00.
+Time zone information is used to calculate UTC from local time.
+UTC is vitally important because it is used to calculate the meridian as well as altitude and azimuth.